Updated Mar 12th, 2021 by Nicolas Zenker

 Aside from sharing the details about an important event, what else can you include that will benefit your customers?
 If you’re sending a reminder to a customer about an oil change, how about sending them a coupon for a brake check as well?
 Studies show that sending coupons that are relevant to a customer’s needs and buying history has an average conversion rate of 45%.
 If you’re sending a personalized appointment reminder anyway, why not include a bonus as well?

 Make your messaging meaningful.
 Having the opportunity to communicate 1-on-1 with a customer is worth taking advantage of.
 Go beyond the standard appointment reminder messages containing date, time and location.
 Think intentionally about what would make the customer experience even better.
 Can you send a discount?
 Is there a fun fact about your event that your customer may not know?
-What kind of bonus can you offer loyalty customers?
+What kind of bonus can you offer loyal customers?
 Appointment reminders are a great opportunity to show that you actually care about the customer experience and are not simply sending standardized messages.

 Whether there’s a preference for emails, text messages, or push notifications, appointment reminders can be easily customized to fit a customer’s desired form of communication, time zone, and length of time prior to an event.
 Check in with your customer about how they would like to receive their appointment reminders and in what time frame.
 Giving customers a sense of power over the messages they receive can go a long way in building a positive association with your company.